Tyler Stephenson Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

+- The 7.6 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 29th in MLB.

-- The Cardinals have the 23rd-ranked team ERA across all league pitching staffs (4.70).
+- The Cardinals' 4.76 team ERA ranks 24th among all MLB pitching staffs.

-- Cardinals pitchers combine to surrender the second-fewest home runs in baseball (170 total, 1.1 per game).
+- Cardinals pitchers combine to surrender 176 home runs (1.1 per game), the fifth-fewest in baseball.

-- Woodford gets the start for the Cardinals, his eighth of the season.
-He is 2-2 with a 5.09 ERA and 29 strikeouts in 46 2/3 innings pitched.
+- Rom (1-4) gets the starting nod for the Cardinals in his eighth start of the season.
+He's put together a 7.98 ERA in 29 1/3 innings pitched, with 25 strikeouts.

-- In his most recent appearance on Sunday, the righty went 3 2/3 innings against the San Diego Padres, allowing one earned run while surrendering four hits.
+- In his most recent appearance on Sunday, the left-hander tossed 3 1/3 innings against the San Diego Padres, giving up six earned runs while surrendering 11 hits.

-- The 26-year-old has amassed a 5.09 ERA and 5.7 strikeouts per nine innings across 14 games this season, while giving up a batting average of .301 to opposing hitters.
+- In seven games this season, the 23-year-old has amassed a 7.98 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .336 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.